Overview

 Spacecraft state

-- cartesian, elliptical Keplerian, circular and equinoctial parameters,
+- Cartesian, elliptical Keplerian, circular and equinoctial parameters,

 with non-Keplerian derivatives if available